M-Devloo/M-Devloo/README.md

 ## About Me

 * Pragmatic developer with focus on backend and architectural design.
-* :heart: Passion for security, electronics and IoT solutions.
+* Passion for security, electronics and IoT solutions.
 * :house: Tinkering with home automation, hardware and homelab solutions.

 ## Open Source Projects